Sunday Dech: Professional

 Dech missed the start of the 2021–22 NBL season with a hematoma of his quad.
 For the season, he averaged 12.3 points, 2.43 assists, and 4.26 rebounds per game.

 Dech joined the Canterbury Rams for the 2022 New Zealand NBL season.
 Dech made his debut for the team on 8 May 2022 against the Auckland Tuatara.
 On 21 May 2022, Dech scored an NZNBL individual season-high 35 points in a loss to the Nelson Giants.

 On 29 April 2022, Dech signed a three-year contract extension with the 36ers.
 He was selected as a member of the 36ers' leadership group alongside teammates Mitch McCarron, Daniel Johnson and Robert Franks for the 2022–23 season.
 Following the 2023–24 NBL season, he joined the East Perth Eagles of the NBL1 West for the 2024 season.
 On 31 May, he recorded a triple-double with 20 points, 11 rebounds and 10 assists in the Eagles' 90–78 win over the Perth Redbacks.

 Dech missed seven games during the 2024–25 NBL season due to a hamstring injury.

 Dech joined the Knox Raiders of the NBL1 South for the 2025 season.
 He was named NBL1 South Defensive Player of the Year.

 On 22 April 2025, Dech signed a three-year deal with the Perth Wildcats, returning to the club for a third stint.
 A calf injury prevented Dech from playing throughout the pre-season and he was subsequently ruled out of the 2025–26 season opener.
+On 14 April 2026, Dech and the Wildcats agreed to mutually part ways.

+On 27 June 2026, Dech signed a two-year deal with the Cairns Taipans.
+He missed the first game of the pre-season Blitz after experiencing right hamstring tightness.